upcoming dates

 Guest of Honour: Peter-John Wormald

-Affiliated Faculty: Yvonne Chan, Martin Desrosiers, Johannes A. Frasnelli, Saul Frenkiel, Lamiae Himdi, Joseph Schwartz, Doron Sommer, Andrew Thamboo, Rickul Varshney, Ian Witterick
+National Faculty: Yvonne Chan, Martin Desrosiers, Johannes Frasnelli, Sarah Khalife, John Scott, Doron Sommer, Ian Witterick.

-Planning commitee: Saul Frenkiel, Joseph Schwartz, Marc A. Tewfik, Rickul Varshney
+Planning commitee: Saul Frenkiel, Joseph Schwartz, Marc A. Tewfik, Rickul Varshney.

 Recalcitrant chronic rhinosinusitis (CRS) and aggressive clinical variants of the disease such as nasal polyposis, Samter’s triad and eosinophilic mucus CRS are particularly challenging to manage, even in the hands of experienced otolaryngologists.
-Surgery is generally tailored to the severity of disease; however, advances in endoscopic sinus surgery technique and ancillary procedures, and our understanding of the disease process have lead to improved success rates for surgery in the management of severe disease.
-The aim of this course is to teach advanced techniques in endoscopic sinus surgery, including frontal recess dissection and drillout, medial maxillectomy, as well as common endoscopic skull base approaches to the pituitary region, clivus, anterior cranial and infratemporal fossae.
+In this era of novel biologic medications, numerous consensus statements have emphasized the importance of adequately complete endoscopic sinus surgery early in the management algorithm of nasal polyposis.
+Advances in endoscopic sinus surgery technique and ancillary procedures, and our understanding of the disease process have led to improved success rates for surgery in the management of severe disease.

 LEARNING OBJECTIVES